GALA Music Festival 2025

-Community Wildlife Garden Next Volunteer Day - Sunday 6th October 10am-12 noon
+Community Wildlife Garden Next Volunteer Day - Sunday 6th April 10am-12 noon

-Community Wildlife Garden Next Volunteer Day - Sunday 6th October 10am-12 noon
+Community Wildlife Garden Next Volunteer Day - Sunday 6th April 10am-12 noon

 The Community Wildlife Garden is largely maintained by the Friends and our volunteer mornings are usually on the first Sunday of the month.
 The more volunteers the merrier, so please make sure to come along.
 If you want to know more about the volunteer days, please email peckhamryepark@gmail.com

-THiS YEAR'S FETE - SATURDAY 7th SEPTEMBER
+THiS YEAR'S FETE - SATURDAY 6th SEPTEMBER 2025

-THiS YEAR'S FETE - SATURDAY 7th SEPTEMBER
+THiS YEAR'S FETE - SATURDAY 6th SEPTEMBER 2025

-We had another wonderful fete and dog show this year on Saturday 7th September.
+We had another wonderful fete and dog show last year on Saturday 7th September.
 A busy crowd enjoyed all the fun of the dog show, sack races, coconut shy, Punch and Judy, the Friends-run stands and stalls such as the Pimms, wine and beer stand, the tea and cakes tent, and the book and plant stalls, along with a variety of other food stands and stalls

 .